chenall/grub4dos/README_GRUB4DOS.txt

 If none of the above files is present, grldr will use its embeded menu.lst.

-This is a menu.lst to illstrate how to use files from the tftp server.
+This is a menu.lst to illustrate how to use files from the tftp server.

 	title Create ramdisk using map
 	map --mem (pd)/floppy.img (fd0)